St. John's Newfoundland

 It took time for the mills of bureaucracy to straighten out the confusion of the bankrupt ship, and during this time the Russian crew stayed on board their ship in the port of St. John's - at least for a few months.
 The Newfoundlanders took care of the stranded sailors and prepared them a lavish Christmas party, including gifts.

-Formation of the city of St. John's Newfoundland
+History of the City of St. John's Newfoundland

 Coastal cliffs and fishing villages

-What is undeniable, however, is that the first settlements in Newfoundland were established along the coast from where fishermen sailed out into the Atlantic.
-The houses in St. John's, which were built on the steep coastal cliffs and seem to cling to it with difficulty, are therefore also striking.
+The first settlements in Newfoundland were built along the coast, from where the fishermen sailed out into the Atlantic.
+What is striking in St. John's are the houses that were built on the steep coastal cliffs and seem to cling on there with difficulty.

 Nature in St. John's Newfoundland